bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   presence of the double-backslash which manually breaks the items into rows.

++ type:left
++ type:right
++ type:table
-+ type
++ type:figure

   This field tends to be generic.
-The current implementation has the wrapfig-block detecting the setting to decide if the figure should be pushed to the left or right hand side of the page, by detecting if this attribute has been set to "left".
+It is currently used by FIGURE to decide if this is a "wrapfig" that is pushed to the "left" or "right", or a "table" instead of a "figure".

 + salign:c
 + salign:l